 Getting your legal affairs in order beforehand will reduce some of the worry when you deploy — and gives you more control when away.
 For peace of mind, take the following steps:

 Prepare or update your will.
 A will lets you decide what happens to your property, belongings and even your children’s guardianship if necessary, in the event of your death.
-Otherwise, the courts will decide for you, which may include additional costs.
-If you have a will, consider updating it based on your family’s current needs.
+Otherwise, the courts may decide for you.
+If you already have a will, consider updating it based on your current needs.

-Make a living will or a durable medical power of attorney.
-With a living will, you can declare ahead of time which medical treatment you want — or don’t want — if you suffer a serious injury or illness and can’t speak for yourself.
+Decide whether you need a living will or a durable medical power of attorney.
+With a living will, you can declare ahead of time which medical treatment you want or don’t want, if you suffer a serious injury or illness and can’t speak for yourself.
 A durable medical power of attorney allows you to designate a person to make decisions regarding your medical care in the event you become incapacitated and cannot make those decisions yourself.
 These may seem like difficult things to do, but you want to make sure your wishes are known and honored and that someone can legally speak on your behalf.
 Tip: Discuss your wishes with this person beforehand.

 Need legal help with documents?
-Active and retired service members are eligible for free legal assistance via service judge advocate general offices.
-Find your installation’s legal assistance office via MilitaryINSTALLATIONS or through your base website.
+Active-duty and retired service members are eligible for free legal assistance from judge advocate general legal offices.
+Find your installation’s legal services/JAG office on MilitaryINSTALLATIONS or through your base website.
 You can also use the online Armed Forces Legal Assistance Locator.

-Be sure to review or update information and beneficiary designations — or who gets what should something happen to you — on the following:
+Be sure to review or update personal and beneficiary information for the following:

-- Record of Emergency Data (DD Form 93), or the military’s official and legal document that designates the beneficiaries of certain benefits in the event of your death.
+- Record of Emergency Data (DD Form 93).
+This is the military’s official and legal document that designates the beneficiaries of certain benefits in the event of your death.

 - Stocks, bonds, mutual funds and other assets.

 If you do not designate beneficiaries for your assets or guardianship for minor children (if you have children), then the court (based on state law) makes these very important decisions for you.
 Making preparations in advance allows you to remain in control of your affairs and provide for your loved ones.